wallarm/product-documentation/docs/latest/admin-en/monitoring/collectd-nagios.md

 ### 7. Add Commands to the NRPE Service Configuration File on the Filter Node to Get the Required Metrics

-For example, to create a command named `check_wallarm_nginx_attacks` that will receive the `curl_json-wallarm_nginx/gauge-attacks` metric for the filter node with the `node.example.local` fully qualified domain name, add the following line to the NRPE service’s configuration file:
+For example, to create a command named `check_wallarm_nginx_abnormal` that will receive the `curl_json-wallarm_nginx/gauge-abnormal` metric for the filter node with the `node.example.local` fully qualified domain name, add the following line to the NRPE service’s configuration file:

 ```
-command[check_wallarm_nginx_attacks]=/usr/bin/collectd-nagios -s /var/run/wallarm-collectd-unixsock -n curl_json-wallarm_nginx/gauge-attacks -H node.example.local
+command[check_wallarm_nginx_abnormal]=/usr/bin/collectd-nagios -s /var/run/wallarm-collectd-unixsock -n curl_json-wallarm_nginx/gauge-abnormal -H node.example.local
 ```